zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 2. Create a compute instnance

 # Lab Assumptions #
-- Each participant has been provided a username and password to the tenancy c4u03
+- Each participant has been provided an account on the c4u03

 ## Section 1: Login to your Oracle Cloud Account